EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 2. Enter the account name on which the smart contract is deployed and select the action type in the **Action Type** drop-down menu.
 3. Enter the JSON payload containing the data or parameters implemented in the source files.
 4. Select the relevant permission associated with the account and click **Push**.

+# View Actions Data in Multi-index Table
+View the push actions data that is populated in the multi-index table.

+**Complete the following steps to view multi-index table data:**

+1. Log in to EOSIO Testnet and navigate to **Blockchain Accounts** from the top navigation menu.
+2. Select the blockchain account from the drop-down and then click on the **Account Name**.
+In the account details page, click **Smart Contract**.
+3. Scroll down to the **Multi-Index Tables** section and select:
+   1. The multi-index table from the drop-down.
+   2. The name of your blockchain account in **Scope Name**.
+   3. The number of indexes in **Index**.
+The type of key in **Key Type**.
+4. Click **Get data**.

+#### Result
+The right hand interface displays the Multi-Index raw data related to your actions.

 # View Transactions
 A transaction instance contains a transaction header and the list of action instances and transaction extensions that make the actual transaction.